HarshLohiya/ChatApp/README.md

 - **Real-time Chat:** Enables users to communicate in real-time with other users, with chat histories stored efficiently in Firebase Firestore.

+- **Message Encryption:** Ensures the security of messages by encrypting them using AES before storing them in the database, safeguarding user privacy and data integrity.

 - **Media Content Handling:** Supports the storage and sharing of media content within chats, ensuring a rich messaging experience.

 - **User Presence Indicators:** Displays users' online status, allowing for better communication timing and engagement.